Policy Resources

 With strong leadership, we can move toward a child-centered early learning and care system that prioritizes every child’s diverse strengths and needs, starting at birth.
 We need leaders to commit to building an equitable childhood system that works for all Oregon kids, so young children, families, and communities can thrive.

-Read our 2024 policy agenda!
-Explore the drop down menu below to learn more about our priority issues.
+Read our 2025 policy agenda and explore the drop down menu below to learn more about our priority issues.

 Priority Issues